movlan/SEI-CC-7/work/w07/d1/03-relational-data-modeling.md

 - The application should track:
 	- The tickets for a concert
 	- The seat and price of the ticket
+	- The customer that bought a ticket
 	- The date of the concert
-	- The performer of the concert
+	- The performer(s) of the concert
 	- The venue of the concert
-	- The customer that bought a ticket

 ---
 ### The Process